North Korean cult of personality: After Kim Jong Il's death

-Kim Jong-un
+Kim Jong Un (2011-present)

-Kim Jong-un, the grandson of North Korea's founder, was largely absent from the public and government service until the mid-2000s.
+Kim Jong Un, the grandson of North Korea's founder, was largely absent from the public and government service until the mid-2000s.
 In 2010 he began being referred to as the "Young General" and by late 2011 as "Respected General".
 Like his father, he lacks any formal military training or service.
 With the death of his father, state media began to refer to him as the "Great Successor."
 He is also called "Dear Respected" or "Supreme Leader."
 When he was still a new ruler, the development of his own personality cult was well underway, with large numbers of posters, signs, and other propaganda being placed all over the country.
-A journalist from Japan's The Asahi Shimbun said that his striking likeness in appearance to Kim Il-sung has helped solidify him as the undisputed ruler in the minds of the people.
+A journalist from Japan's The Asahi Shimbun said that his striking likeness in appearance to Kim Il Sung has helped solidify him as the undisputed ruler in the minds of the people.

-Kim Jong-un marks the third generation of Kim family dynastic leadership.
-According to Daily NK, people who criticized the succession were sent to re-education camps or otherwise punished and, after the mourning period of Kim Jong-il, government authorities began to increase their efforts on building the idolization of Kim Jong-un.
+Kim Jong Un marks the third generation of Kim family dynastic leadership.
+According to Daily NK, people who criticized the succession were sent to re-education camps or otherwise punished and, after the mourning period of Kim Jong Il, government authorities began to increase their efforts on building the idolization of Kim Jong Un.

-After Kim Jong-il's death the president of the Presidium announced that "Respected Comrade Kim Jong-un is our party, military and country's supreme leader who inherits great comrade Kim Jong-il's ideology, leadership, character, virtues, grit and courage."
+After Kim Jong Il's death the president of the Presidium announced that "Respected Comrade Kim Jong Un is our party, military and country's supreme leader who inherits great comrade Kim Jong Il's ideology, leadership, character, virtues, grit and courage."